 Listing 18-3: Using a pattern in a for loop to destructure a tuple

-This will print:
+The code in Listing 18-3 will print the following:

-1 is at index 0
+a is at index 0

-2 is at index 1
+b is at index 1

-3 is at index 2
+c is at index 2

 We use the enumerate method to adapt an iterator to produce a value and that value’s index in the iterator, placed into a tuple.
-The first call to enumerate produces the tuple (0, 1).
-When this value is matched to the pattern (index, value), index will be 0 and value will be 1, printing our first line of output.
+The first call to enumerate produces the tuple (0, 'a').
+When this value is matched to the pattern (index, value), index will be 0 and value will be 'a', printing the first line of the output.

 let Statements

-Before this chapter, we’d only explicitly discussed using patterns with match and if let, but in fact we’ve used patterns in other places too, including let statements.
+Prior to this chapter, we had only explicitly discussed using patterns with match and if let, but in fact, we’ve used patterns in other places as well, including in let statements.
 For example, consider this straightforward variable assignment with let:

 let x = 5;

-We’ve done this hundreds of times throughout this book, and though you may not have realized it, you were using patterns!
-A let statement looks like this, more formally:
+Throughout this book, we’ve used let like this hundreds of times, and although you might not have realized it, you were using patterns!
+More formally, a let statement looks like this:

 let PATTERN = EXPRESSION;

-In statements like let x = 5; with a variable name in the PATTERN slot, the variable name is just a particularly humble form of pattern.
-We compare the expression against the pattern, and assign any names we find.
-So for our let x = 5; example, x is a pattern that says “bind what matches here to the variable x.”
-And since the name x is the whole pattern, this pattern effectively means “bind everything to the variable x, whatever the value is.”
+In statements like let x = 5; with a variable name in the PATTERN slot, the variable name is just a particularly simple form of a pattern.
+Rust compares the expression against the pattern and assigns any names it finds.
+So in the let x = 5; example, x is a pattern that means “bind what matches here to the variable x.”
+Because the name x is the whole pattern, this pattern effectively means “bind everything to the variable x, whatever the value is.”

-To see the pattern matching aspect of let a bit more clearly, consider Listing 18-4 where we’re using a pattern with let to destructure a tuple:
+To see the pattern matching aspect of let more clearly, consider Listing 18-4, which uses a pattern with let to destructure a tuple:

 let (x, y, z) = (1, 2, 3);